prathmesh-nitnaware/AI_Mock_Interview/README.md

 🧾 5.
 Project Summary

-Backend (Brain) - FastAPI handles all AI/ML logic Frontend (Face) - Streamlit serves as a simple test client AI Model - Ollama (Mistral) powers the intelligence layer
+Backend (Brain) - FastAPI handles all AI/ML logic

+Frontend (Face) - Streamlit serves as a simple test client

+AI Model - Ollama (Mistral) powers the intelligence layer

+**Featues to add:**
+1. Proper Frontend
+2. Technical interview part
+3. Have to connect db to store some video clips
+4. Have to debug some bugs
+5. More enhancement